Journey into the enchanted green world that surrounds beautiful Lake Waikaremoana.

 Day 4, Marauiti Hut > Hopuruahine, 14.2 km

-The walk is not a circuit track, so if you choose to drive to the beginning you will need to organise transport from the end of the track.
-Shuttle busses or a water taxi are good options.
+Lake Waikaremoana Track is not a circuit track, so if you choose to drive to the beginning you will need to organise transport from the end of the track.
+Shuttle buses or a water taxi are good options.

-The walk begins near the town of Wairoa, which has limited accommodation - click here for options.
-An hour and a half away lies the sunny city of Gisborne, which has more options for accommodation as well as many of its own attractions on offer.
+The walk begins near the town of Wairoa, which has limited accommodation options.
+Alternatively, an hour and a half away lies the sunny city of Gisborne, which has more choice as well as many of its own attractions on offer.
+Search for accommodation here.

 A number of specialist tour operators can aid in bringing your walking experience to life.
 Take a look at these businesses to find if a walking tour is right for you.

 If you want to do a Great Walk independently, you will need to book the accommodation on the trails.
 The fee for this varies between each Great Walk.